 Bhastrika means bellows and just like how a bellows fans a flame to make it stronger bhastrika increases our digest flames known as agni — our digestive fire in our solar plexus area helping us digest and detox better.
 Bhastrika pranayama increases heat in the body stoking the inner fire of our body and mind.

-It is similar but not the same as the breath we do in Uth Pluthi.
-Uth Pluthi is our normal yogic breath done faster and a little more forcefully.
-Our yogic breath is a very chesty breath, while the power of the bhastrika inhale pulls air into all 3 streams of inhaled air – the one little stream going up to the brain and the two bigger streams going down to the lungs.
+We do not put resistance on our breath like we do in our yoga practice (some call this ujjayi).
+Our yogic breath is a very chesty breath, while the power of bhastrika breathing pulls air into all 3 streams of inhaled air – the one little stream going up to the brain and the two bigger streams going down to the lungs.
+We are using every breathing muscle to pull in and push out of our nose as much air as possible during bhastrika.

-Bhastrika pranayama pulls more air upward toward the brain (while also pulling air downward into the lungs); breathing in this manner pulls the air across our ol’factory sense where we absorb more prana from the atmosphere — the cilia (little hairs) in our nose are actually olfactory nerves, stimulating them has a cleansing and clearing effect on our mind.
+Bhastrika pranayama pulls more air upward and downward equally in all 3 streams; breathing in this manner pulls the air across our ol’factory sense too where we absorb more prana from the atmosphere — the cilia (little hairs) in our nose are actually olfactory nerves, stimulating them has a cleansing and clearing effect on our mind.

-The sound of the breath is a mix between chesty and nasal-y meaning you are making the sound of the breath in both your chest area and your nasals — trying to engage all your breathing apparatuses.
+The sound of the breath is a mix between chesty, throaty, and nasal-y meaning you are making the sound of the breath from your chest area to your nostrils — trying to engage all your breathing apparatuses.

 These are forceful breaths